briandipalma/custom-elements-hack-day/README.md

 document.body.appendChild(dialog);
 ```

-The code above can be understood by almost any web developer.
+The code above is understandable by almost any web developer.
 Platform knowledge is all that's needed to work with Custom Elements.

 Verdict
 -------

-Conceptually it makes sense to think of layout panels, widgets and controls as elements.
+Thinking of layout panels, components and controls as elements is a simple but powerful concept.
-These is no mystery as to how they work or how to use them, it's DOM 101.
+These is no mystery in how they work or how to use them, it's DOM 101.
 They allow web developers to create cohesive, transparent and composable UI components.

 So, Custom Elements.
 Two thumbs up.